mkcoder/Simple-SOA-Example/README.md

-Welcome to Service based app using Java and Spring!
+#Welcome to Service based app using Java and Spring!
 ============
 This app holds three separate project: A service, a implementation of the service, and the web app using the service as the dependency.

-Document Structure
+document structure
 -------------

 -- Simple-SOA-Example